mhiripiri/mhiripiri/README.md

 - 🔭 I’m currently working on: building a website for a local non-profit.
 - 🌱 I’m currently learning C#, AWS, and MongoDB.
-- 🥅 2020 Goals: to land my a job; contribute to open-source projects.
+- 🥅 2020 Goals: to land a job; contribute to open-source projects.
-- 💬 Ask me about ... #Africa #AfricanCulture #Chess #ReactJS #Javascript
+- 💬 Ask me about ... #Africa #ReactJS #Javascript
-- Fun fact: I enjoy playing the mbira (music instrument.)
+- Fun fact: I play the mbira (Shona music instrument.)

 ### Connect with me: